“What if I fall? Oh but my darling, what if you fly?”

 – Erin Hanson

-Just over a year ago, after almost two decades in B2B software sales leadership across 4 start-ups, two acquisitions, and one IPO, I finally decided to live my passion full-time and start my own practice.
+In late 2017, after almost two decades in B2B software sales leadership across 4 start-ups, two acquisitions, and one IPO, I finally decided to live my passion full-time and start my own practice.

 My mission: to empower armies of modern sellers to sell the way they buy by harnessing the power of science and empathy.
 The side-benefit; stamping out crappy, old-school tactics that cast a shadow on the profession I’ve fallen in love with!